 Matawinie graphite project reserves

-The Canadian graphite project is estimated to contain probable reserves of 33Mt grading 4.39% Cg.
+In 2017, the Canadian graphite project was estimated to contain probable reserves of 33Mt grading 4.39% Cg.

 Mining and ore processing

 Conventional open-pit mining method will be performed at the Matawinie graphite project, including trucking and shovelling followed by drilling and blasting.

 Major mining equipment proposed for the site includes CAT 775 haul trucks, CAT 6015 hydraulic excavators, 988K wheel loader, and D6T track dozer.

 The ore processing facility or concentrator will consist of a crushing area, beneficiation, dewatering, bagging and tailings processing areas.

 The concentrator is designed to produce a graphite concentrate containing 97% Cg from an ore containing 4.39% Cg.
 The beneficiation process will include crushing, grinding, conventional flotation, polishing, and column flotation to achieve the concentrate.